bact/ai-stakeholders-ontology/competency-questions.md

 Initial questions and some components inside a question.

+**From this we should create hypothetical scenarios, so we ask these questions and get hypothetical answers.
+From these answers, we can start to build the concepts and relationships for the ontology.**

 ### Questions to identify stakeholders

 - Who is AI Creator (organization/business function)? +